WASdev/sample.batch.bonuspayout/docs/Running-manually-from-CLI.md

 * Control the server [directly from the command line](#running-on-the-command-line) for manual testing.
-* Use the [Gradle](#running-with-gradle) or [maven](#running-with-maven) to control and manipulate the server for use in automated builds to support continuous integration.
+* Use [maven](/docs/Maven-integration.md) to control and manipulate the server for use in automated builds to support continuous integration.
-* Use [Eclipse and WDT](/docs/Downloading-WAS-Liberty.md) for development in an IDE with live, incremental updates to your application without restarting the server
+* Use [Eclipse and WDT](/docs/Using-WDd.md) for development in an IDE with live, incremental updates to your application without restarting the server

 # Running on the command line